Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Bridgewater faces significant pressure from invasive plants such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, as outlined by the MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-All invasive material must be bagged in 6 mil plastic and disposed of at a certified landfill—composting or chipping is strictly prohibited.
-Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
-Ongoing monitoring at 6-month and annual intervals is required, with documentation and coordination through MIPAG.
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators (optimal 60-85°F, no rain 24-48 hours, wind <10 mph).
+Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
+Invasive debris is bagged in 6 mil plastic and landfilled—never composted or chipped.
+Ongoing monitoring at 6-month and annual intervals is essential, with documentation and rapid response for regrowth.
+For technical support, consult MIPAG.

 Professional Certification, Safety Standards & Hazardous Plant Protocols